Accepting PhD Students

 Particulars

-Dr Bosse was awarded her PhD from the University of Queensland, Australia, in July 2023.
-Her project was entitled, 'The role of the law in the circulation of the Kakadu plum (Terminalia ferdinandiana)'.
+Dr Bosse was awarded her PhD from the University of Queensland, Australia.
+Her dissertation was awarded the 2023 Dean's Award for Outstanding HDR Theses, and was shortlisted for the 2024 Australian Legal Research Awards (ALRA) PhD Award.
 She holds bachelors degrees in law and the plant sciences, as well as a diploma in French.

 She joined Queen's University Belfast in October 2023, having previously taught intellectual property law at King's College London and the University of Reading.
 She is admitted as a lawyer in the Supreme Court of Queensland, Australia.